 - It prevents skin blemishes, such as acne.

-- Unclogs pores to enable the skin breath properly and prevent blackheads.
+- Unclogs pores to enable the skin to breathe correctly and prevent blackheads.

-- It helps cream or moisturiser penetrate well.
+- It helps cream or moisturizer penetrate well.

 - It improves the texture of the skin.